Embrace The Blemish

 A subtle method to add blemish produce is incorporated on the product listing page to reduce the cognitive overhead for returning customers.

 What was interesting about this UX project was that we went through an in-depth process of research, strategy, and conceptualization.
-All the digital design work came into play at the very end of our process.
-Where there was a need for it, rather than focusing on that aspect from the beginning, this project provided an excellent opportunity to learn about the connections between business and design and the importance of designing with considerations for changes over time.
+All the digital design work came into play at the very end of our design process.
+There was a need for it, rather than focusing on that aspect from the beginning.
+This project provided an excellent opportunity to learn about the connections between business and design and the importance of designing with considerations for changes over time.